Variational Quantum Circuits for Multi-Qubit Gate Automata: Results

 where $U(\frac{\pi}{4}) = e^{-iP \frac{\pi}{4}}$.
-The state of the last qubit is either $|+\rangle$ or $|-\rangle$ depending if the parity $p$ is even or odd respectively.
-We can then perform an $x$-basis measurement by applying a Hadamard to the last qubit followed by a computational basis measurement.
+The state of the last qubit is either $|+\rangle$ or $|-\rangle$, depending on whether the parity $p$ is even or odd respectively. one could then perform an $x$-basis measurement by applying a Hadamard to the last qubit followed by a computational basis measurement.
 The measurement outcome of the final qubit thus corresponds to the parity of the first three qubits.
 Fig.~\ref{fig:toffoli_and_parity_gate_interactions}(b) shows the single-qubit and two-qubit interactions required to perform the three-qubit parity check evolution with a fidelity of more than 0.99.
+We note that in the case of sparse multi-qubit unitaries, the number of parameters that one may have to search for would only grow polynomially with the sparsity of the unitary itself, based on Ref.~\cite{berry}.